CodeCraftersCN/vorbote-framework/README.md

 implementation 'cn.vorbote:vorbote-webdev-spring-boot-starter:4.0.0'
 ```

+### For Those Who Want to Add a Library Directory

+1. Download `jar` package from GitHub Releases.
+2. Move the `jar` package to your lib directory.
+3. Add the directory to `build path`.

+### For Those Who Want to Build

+1. Fork the repository.
+2. Make sure you have the environment of JDK 17 or later version and Maven 3.6.x or later version.
+3. Then you can build now.

 # How to help us?

 When you found some problems when using any of these modules, you can report to us by [submitting a GitHub Issue](https://github.com/zihluwang/vorbote-framework/issues/new?assignees=theodorehills&labels=bug&template=bugreport-en-.md&title=[BUG]).
 Or if you are able to handle this problem by yourself, we are looking forward to receiving your Pull Request!